 Many people in the UK have now received at least one dose of a Covid-19 vaccine.
 But millions of people in lower-income countries will have to wait until at least 2022 for a vaccination (Oxfam, 2020).

 We refuse to let people living in poverty be left behind.
 As followers of Jesus, we are committed to following his example of caring for all people – ‘whatever you did for one of the least of these brothers and sisters of mine, you did for me.’
 (Matthew 25:40).

-That’s why we have partnered with the People’s Vaccine Alliance to campaign for everyone in every country to have fair and free access to a tested Covid-19 vaccine.
+The only way out of this pandemic is to recover together – no country is safe until all countries are safe.
+That’s why we have partnered with the People’s Vaccine Alliance to campaign for everyone in every country to have access to a tested Covid-19 vaccine.

-Throughout the pandemic we have been working with local churches and organisations in more than 50 countries to identify and support the most vulnerable.
-We urgently need your help to continue this life-saving work – before, during and after vaccines become available.
+Throughout the pandemic we have been working with churches and organisations in more than 50 countries to support the most vulnerable with emergency food and hygiene supplies.